Last Updated on May 2, 2026

 If you enjoy modern art the Tate Modern is a must visit while you’re in the city.
 Entry to the art gallery is free and you can enjoy modern and contemporary art collections from around the world.

-Enjoy a walk along the Southbank of the River Thames from Westminster Bridge to Tower Bridge (about 2.5 miles) Or just walk a little way.
+Enjoy a walk along the South Bank of the River Thames from Westminster Bridge to Tower Bridge (about 2.5 miles) Or just walk a little way.
 Walking along here in July when the weather is great is a fun and free thing to do.
 This is where some of London’s main attractions are based including the London Eye and the Aquarium.
 Street performers keep you entertained.
 Sit on a bench along the way and soak up the atmosphere.
-The Southbank skate park has some great street art and skater to admire.
+The South Bank skate park has some great street art and skaters to admire.

 Visit Camden Market